Strong Dependence of Type Ia Supernova Standardization on the Local Specific Star Formation Rate: Abstract

 \section{Abstract}

 {

-As part of an on-going effort to identify, understand and correct for astrophysics biases in the standardization of Type Ia supernovae (SN~Ia) for cosmology, we have statistically classified a large sample of nearby SNe~Ia into those located in predominantly younger or older environments.
-This classification is based on the specific star formation rate measured within a projected distance of 1~kpc from each SN location, \com{(LsSFR)}.
-This is an important refinement compared to using the local star formation rate directly (Rigault et al. 2013; 2015), as it provides a normalization for relative numbers of available SN progenitors and is more robust against extinction by dust.
+As part of an on-going effort to identify, understand and correct for astrophysics biases in the standardization of type Ia supernovae (SN~Ia) for cosmology, we have statistically classified a large sample of nearby SNe~Ia into those that are located in predominantly younger or older environments.
+This classification is based on the specific star formation rate measured within a projected distance of 1~kpc from each SN location (LsSFR).
+This is an important refinement compared to using the local star formation rate directly, as it provides a normalization for relative numbers of available SN progenitors and is more robust against extinction by dust.
 We find that the SNe~Ia in predominantly younger environments are $\Delta_{Y} = 0.163 \pm 0.029\,\mathrm{mag}$ ($5.7\,\sigma$) fainter than those in predominantly older environments after conventional light-curve standardization.
-This is the \com{strongest} standardized SN Ia brightness systematic connected to host-galaxy environment measured to date.
-The well-established step in standardized brightnesses between SNe~Ia in hosts with lower or higher total stellar masses is \com {smaller, at} $\DM= 0.119 \pm 0.032\,\mathrm{mag}$ ($4.5\,\sigma$), for the same set of SNe~Ia.
-When fit simultaneously, the environment age offset remains very significant, with $\Delta_{Y} = 0.129 \pm 0.032$~mag ($4.0\,\sigma$), while the global stellar mass step is reduced to $\Delta_M = 0.064 \pm 0.029$~mag ($2.2\,\sigma$).
-Thus, approximately 70\% of the variance from the stellar mass step is due to an underlying dependence on environment-based progenitor age. \com{Also, we verify that using the local star formation rate alone is not as powerful as LsSFR at sorting SNe~Ia into brighter and fainter subsets.} Standardization using only the SNe~Ia in younger environments reduces the total dispersion from $0.142\pm0.008\,\mathrm{mag}$ to $0.120 \pm 0.010\,\mathrm{mag}$.
-We show that as environment ages evolve with redshift, a strong bias, especially on measurement of the derivative of the dark energy equation of state, can develop.
-Fortunately, data to measure and correct for this effect using our local specific star formation rate indicator is likely to be available for many next-generation SN~Ia cosmology experiments. }
+This is the strongest standardized SN Ia brightness systematic connected to the host-galaxy environment measured to date.
+The well-established step in standardized brightnesses between SNe~Ia in hosts with lower or higher total stellar masses is smaller, at $\DM= 0.119 \pm 0.032\,\mathrm{mag}$ ($4.5\,\sigma$), for the same set of SNe~Ia.
+When fit simultaneously, the environment-age offset remains very significant, with $\Delta_{Y} = 0.129 \pm 0.032$~mag ($4.0\,\sigma$), while the global stellar mass step is reduced to $\Delta_M = 0.064 \pm 0.029$~mag ($2.2\,\sigma$).
+Thus, approximately 70\% of the variance from the stellar mass step is due to an underlying dependence on environment-based progenitor age.
+Also, we verify that using the local star formation rate alone is not as powerful as LsSFR at sorting SNe~Ia into brighter and fainter subsets.
+Standardization that only uses the SNe~Ia in younger environments reduces the total dispersion from $0.142\pm0.008\,\mathrm{mag}$ to $0.120 \pm 0.010\,\mathrm{mag}$.
+We show that as environment-ages evolve with redshift, a strong bias, especially on the measurement of the derivative of the dark energy equation of state, can develop.
+Fortunately, data that measure and correct for this effect using our local specific star formation rate indicator, are likely to be available for many next-generation SN~Ia cosmology experiments. }

 \keywords{Cosmology -- Type Ia Supernova -- Systematic uncertainties -- Galaxies}